Ronlee12355/SnowPHP/README.md

 # SnowPHP

-## A self-created PHP framework using PHP7.0
+## A self-created PHP framework using PHP7.0 and PDO-MySQL

-## Looking forward to your pull requests
+## Looking forward to your pull requests and issues

 1. Follow the rules of PSR-1,PSR-2,PSR-3 and PSR-4
 2. Standard MVC frames